 Chapter 1 - Purpose and Background

-Congress created the adjustment of status provisions to enable a foreign national physically present in the United States to become an LPR without incurring the expense and inconvenience of traveling abroad to obtain an immigrant visa.
-Congress has further modified the adjustment of status provisions to:
+Noncitizens who are present in the United States and who are beneficiaries of approved immigrant petitions may generally file an application with USCIS to adjust their status to that of an LPR, or they may depart the United States and apply for an immigrant visa abroad.
+One reason Congress created the adjustment of status provision was to enable certain noncitizens physically present in the United States to become LPRs without incurring the expense and inconvenience of traveling abroad to obtain an immigrant visa.
+Congress has added additional adjustment of status provisions to:

 Advance economic growth and a robust immigrant labor force;

-Adjustment of status to lawful permanent residence describes the process by which a foreign national obtains U.S. lawful permanent resident status while physically present in the United States.
+Adjustment of status to lawful permanent residence describes the process by which a noncitizen obtains U.S. LPR status while physically present in the United States.
 USCIS issues a permanent resident card (Form I-551) (commonly called a green card) to the successful adjustment applicant as proof of such immigrant status.

 Most adjustment of status approvals are granted based on family or employment relationships.
 Unlike immigrant visa petition processing where the focus is on the relationship between the petitioner and beneficiary, the focus on an adjustment application is on the applicant’s eligibility and admissibility.